-We see similar and better behavior on large size of three dimensional Diffusion equation benchmark (Figure 9 and 10).
-After applying HPJOPT2 for the naive translation, the speedup of HPJava is 192 % on a single processor and 567 % on 8 processors.
+We see similar and better behavior on a larger three dimensional Diffusion Equation benchmark (Figure 9 and 10).
+After applying HPJOPT2 for the naive translation, the speedup of HPJava is 192% on a single processor and 567% on 8 processors.
 In general we expect 3 dimensional problems will be more amenable to parallelism, because of the large problem size.